Statistical maps are a popular way to present various types of quantitative data. They display the distribution of the variable related to location.

 So cartographers must identify what kind of information they are working with.
 Then they will be able to find the best way to display it.

-If you enjoyed reading this article about statistical maps, you should read these as well:
+If you liked this article about statistical maps, you should also check out this article with map illustration examples.